DeepWok/pynqcaht/labs/lab1.md

 #### Assigning a Static IP:

 PYNQ by default uses a static IP address of `192.168.2.99`.
-You should configure your laptop to also have an IP address **on the same subnet as the PYNQ-Z1 board** (i.e. `192.168.2.x) to be able to access the Jupyter Notebook server.
+You should configure your laptop to also have an IP address **on the same subnet as the PYNQ-Z1 board** (i.e. `192.168.2.X`) to be able to access the Jupyter Notebook server.

 __Windows__
 Open up the `Network and Sharing Center`, and click on the `Ethernet connection`.
 Click on `Properties`, and then double-click on `Internet Protocol Version 4 (TCP/IPv4)`.
-Assign the following IP address: `192.168.2.x` where x is any number between 0 and 255, other than 99.
+Assign the following IP address: `192.168.2.X` where X is any number between 0 and 255, other than 99.

 __Linux__
 Modify `/etc/network/interfaces` Ethernet interface: